josephib1/Machine-Learning/README.md

 5. GUI Integration: The code integrates a graphical user interface (GUI) using the Tkinter library.
 It allows the user to select a text file containing characters for recognition.
 The selected characters are then extracted and passed through the trained model.

 6. Result Display and Saving: The program displays the recognition results in a separate window using a scrolled text widget.
 The results include the character and its predicted label.
 Additionally, the program provides the option to save the results to an output file for further analysis.

+Some screenshots of the project:

+First screen prompt us to select a file that contains a text:

+Next, when we choose a file, the code runs and returns the output in a screen and create a new output.txt and save the output in it:

+This is the output.txt file content: